Just-Tara/Codrume/README.md

-# CodeEditor: Real-time Multi-language Web IDE 🚀
+# Codrume: Your personal space to build

 ## Overview
-CodeEditor is a modern, web-based integrated development environment (IDE) built with React and Vite.
+Codrume is a modern, web-based integrated development environment (IDE) built with React and Vite.
 It offers a versatile platform for real-time code editing across multiple programming languages, featuring live web previews for frontend development and integrated execution for backend languages via the Piston API.

 ## Features
 *   **Multi-language Support**: Seamlessly write and execute code in various languages including HTML, CSS, JavaScript, TypeScript, Python, Java, PHP, Ruby, Go, C, and C++.